Visiting Banff in July? Here’s All You Need to Know

 July is one of the best months to visit Lake Louise.
 The lake is thawed, and you can expect a bright blue glacial-fed lake to await you.
 Most hiking trails around Lake Louise are free of snow and open.

-The only downside is it’s one of the busiest times of the year to visit the famous lake.
-If you plan on driving yourself you’ll need to arrive by sunrise to get a parking spot.
+The only downside is that it’s one of the busiest times of the year to visit the famous lake.
+If you plan on driving yourself, you’ll need to arrive by sunrise to get a parking spot.
 So plan your visit to Lake Louise accordingly.
 Public transportation options and the Parks Canada shuttles make it easier to reach Lake Louise.

 The Roam Transit 8X from Banff and the Parks Canada Park & Ride shuttle service both take visitors to the lakeshore.
 If you don’t want to deal with shuttles, buses, and parking, there are plenty of private tours that take visitors to both Moraine Lake and Lake Louise.